ohshibby44/uwmcms/README.md

 All code for this project must follow [Drupal Coding Standards](https://www.drupal.org/docs/develop/standards/coding-standards).
 Commits must pass PHP Code Sniffer, Twig validation, and composer validation tests before they will be merged.
 There's a git pre-commit hook that comes with BLT and is also replicated in the [git-config/hooks](git-config/hooks) directory.

-If you're working on this project, but not using BLT (not recommended), you can use the `pre-commit` hook supplied as a template for getting the necessary tests to run.
+If you're working on this project, but not using BLT (not recommended), you can use the `pre-commit` hook supplied in the hooks directory as a template for getting the necessary tests to run.

 ### Local Development

 The recommended local setup for contributing to this project is to use BLT with Drupal VM.
-If you already have a local *AMP stack or other environment you want to use you can (and should) still use BLT.
+If you already have a local *AMP stack or other environment, you can (and should) still use BLT.

 The BLT docs provide detailed instructions for getting up and running.

 1. [BLT installation](https://blt.readthedocs.io/en/8.x/INSTALL/)
 1. [Onboarding](https://blt.readthedocs.io/en/8.x/readme/onboarding/)

-For setups not using Drupal VM, see: [Local development](https://blt.readthedocs.io/en/8.x/readme/local-development/).
+For setups not using Drupal VM, see: [Local development](https://blt.readthedocs.io/en/8.x/readme/local-development/) in the BLT docs.

 ### Custom Git Hooks